mousepawmedia/devdocs/network/source/guides/building.rst

     │   ├── include ← The tester's header files (.hpp).
     │   ├── src ← The tester's implementation files (.cpp).
     │   ├── CMakeLists.txt ← The CMake build instructions for the tester.
-    │   ├── library-tester.cbp ← The CodeBlocks project for the tester.
     │   └── Makefile ← The Makefile that automatically runs CMake.
     ├── .arcconfig ← Configuration for Phabricator Arcanist.
     ├── .arclint ← Configuration for Arcanist linters.